Chamanthi17/skin-disease-detection/README.md

 ## 🩺 Skin Disease Detection Using Machine Learning

-This project helps detect 7 types of skin diseases using Convolutional Neural Networks (CNN) and an ensemble of powerful pre-trained models like VGG16, InceptionV3, and DenseNet.
+This project identifies 7 types of skin diseases using advanced Convolutional Neural Networks (CNN) combined with an ensemble model that integrates the strengths of VGG16, InceptionV3, and DenseNet architectures to improve detection accuracy.
+The system processes dermatoscopic images to recognize patterns and classify diseases effectively.

+To make the model accessible, a simple Tkinter-based GUI is implemented allowing users to upload skin images easily and receive diagnostic predictions.

+The dataset used is the HAM10000 dataset from Harvard Dataverse, containing over 10,000 labeled images of skin lesions.

 ## 🌟 Overview